Peace in Bethel Ministry

 Spiritual Key No.8: Pray in the Name of Jesus Christ

-Jesus Christ is the reason why we can approach the Throne of grace (Hebrews 10:19–22), and He is our Mediator (1 Timothy 2:5).
-In other words, we have access to God only through Jesus Christ (John 14:6; Hebrews 4:14–16).
-It is for these reasons that we are admonished to pray in Jesus’ Name (John 16:24).
-In fact, Jesus sits at God’s Side, making intercession for us (Hebrews 7:25).
+Jesus Christ is the reason we can approach the Throne of grace (Hebrews 10:19–22), and He serves as our Mediator (1 Timothy 2:5).
+In other words, our access to God is granted only through Jesus Christ (John 14:6; Hebrews 4:14–16).
+This is why we are encouraged to engage in prayer in Jesus’ Name (John 16:24), as our faith is strengthened through this act.
+In fact, Jesus sits at God’s Side, making intercession for us (Hebrews 7:25), which is essential for our spiritual growth.

-Here, Jesus did not promise His disciples anything and everything they wanted; rather, He instructed them to ask: “in My Name.”
-To pray in Jesus’ Name is to pray based on Jesus’ Authority, but it also involves praying according to the Will of God, for the Will of God is what Jesus always did (John 6:38).
-When you pray in the Name of Jesus, He is praying along with you as our great High Priest (Read Hebrews 4:14-16).
+Here, Jesus did not promise His disciples everything they desired; rather, He instructed them to ask: "in My Name."
+To pray in Jesus’ Name is to pray based on His Authority, but it also entails aligning our petitions with the Will of God, as Jesus always acted according to this Will (John 6:38).
+When you pray in the Name of Jesus, He is praying alongside you as our great High Priest, enhancing your faith in the process (Read Hebrews 4:14-16).

 Spiritual Key No.9: Pray in the Spirit

-Prayer in the Spirit (that is, under the control of the Holy Spirit) is also a prerequisite to answered prayer.
-Praying in the Spirit is to pray with divine help.
-It is trusting God and relying on Him by faith that He will hear your prayer and answer you.
-Praying in the Spirit is a gift to be received through faith in Christ Jesus.
-Prayers offered in the flesh will not be heard by God (Ephesians 6:18; Jude 1:20; Romans 8:26).
-Praying in the Spirit is relying on the Spirit to assist you in your prayer.
+Prayer in the Spirit (that is, under the control of the Holy Spirit) is essential for answered prayer and plays a crucial role in spiritual growth.
+Praying in the Spirit means praying with divine help, trusting God, and relying on Him by faith to hear and answer your prayer.
+This act of praying in the Spirit is a gift received through faith in Christ Jesus.
+It is important to note that prayers offered in the flesh will not be heard by God (Ephesians 6:18; Jude 1:20; Romans 8:26).
+Ultimately, praying in the Spirit involves relying on the Holy Spirit to assist you in your prayer journey.

 Spiritual Key No.10: Be specific and persistent in your Prayer

 If you want your prayers answered, you must be specific in your request.
-As told in the Book of Samuel, Hannah knew exactly what she wanted, and she prayed for it.
-She did not have many things on her prayer list.
-She was specific and prayed for only one thing.
-She was barren and the one thing she wanted was a male child. (read 1 Samuel 1:10-11)
+As told in the Book of Samuel, Hannah exemplified faith by knowing exactly what she wanted and praying for it.
+She did not have many things on her prayer list; she was specific and prayed for only one thing.
+Barren and longing for a male child, her focused prayer reflects the essence of spiritual growth in our communication with God. (read 1 Samuel 1:10-11)

 Be very specific about what you ask for in prayer.
 If you want specific answers, then make specific requests.
-Another example is Prophet Nehemiah who earnestly prayed for success and God answered his prayer (Nehemiah 1:1-2:9).
-The Bible requests us to pray without ceasing (1 Thessalonians 5:17).
-One of the conditions to effective prayer is that we are resolute and do not give up.
+Another example is Prophet Nehemiah, who earnestly prayed for success, and God answered his prayer (Nehemiah 1:1-2:9).
+The Bible encourages us to pray without ceasing (1 Thessalonians 5:17).
+One of the conditions for effective prayer is that we remain resolute and do not give up.
 Jesus said:

 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.”
 (Matthew 7:7-8)

-In the above passage, Jesus invites us to the real act of prayer, which is to keep on asking, seeking, and knocking.
-In Luke 18:1 He encourages believers to pray in faith and not lose heart.
-God values persistence and passion in prayer because that shows that we really care about the things we are asking for.
-Persistent prayer gives Him glory, expresses dependence upon Him, and aligns our heart with His.
+In this passage, Jesus invites us to engage in the real act of prayer, which is to keep on asking, seeking, and knocking.
+In Luke 18:1, He encourages believers to pray in faith and not lose heart.
+God values persistence and passion in prayer because it shows that we genuinely care about the things we are asking for.
+Persistent prayer not only gives Him glory but also expresses our dependence on Him and aligns our hearts with His.
 Jesus admonished us to ask and receive so that our joy may be complete (John 16:24; see also Matthew 7:7; 21:22; Mark 11:24; Luke 11:9; and John 15:7).
 How do we ask?
-We ask (Ask, Seek and Knock) with confidence and humility.
+We ask (Ask, Seek, and Knock) with confidence and humility.

 “Most gladly, therefore, will I rather glory in infirmities, that the Power of Christ may rest upon me.”
 (2 Corinthians 12:9)

-See also how Jesus prayed three times in the Garden of Gethsemane on the night of His arrest (read Matthew 26:36-46).
-If you want your prayers answered, your attitude of prayer must be like that of Paul and Jesus.
-You must not be weary, not give up or stop praying.
+Consider how Jesus prayed three times in the Garden of Gethsemane on the night of His arrest (read Matthew 26:36-46).
+If you want your prayers answered, your attitude of prayer must reflect that of Paul and Jesus.
+You must not be weary, not give up, or stop praying.

 Prayer

-May the Almighty God answer your prayers and grant you an all-round peace in Jesus’ Name.
+May the Almighty God answer your prayers and grant you an all-round peace in Jesus’ Name, strengthening your faith along the way.
 Amen!

 N.B

 The views expressed here are solely mine.
-I believe they reflect the teachings of the Bible, but I am a fallible human and subject to misunderstanding.
+I believe they reflect the teachings of the Bible and contribute to spiritual growth, but I am a fallible human and subject to misunderstanding.
 I thank you for your feedback.

 Copyright © 2025 Peace in Bethel Ministry - All Rights Reserved.